awesomerank/awesomerank.github.io/lists/rizo/awesome-ocaml.md

   - [Rpc.Parallel ★24](https://github.com/janestreet/rpc_parallel) — A library for spawning processes on a cluster of machines, and passing typed messages between them.
   - [Ocamlnet](http://projects.camlcity.org/projects/ocamlnet.html) — An enhanced system platform library.
 Contains the `netmulticore` library to compute tasks on as many cores of the machine as needed.
   - [Nproc ★25 ⏳4Y](https://github.com/MyLifeLabs/nproc) – Process pool implementation for OCaml.
+  - [Parany ★14](https://github.com/UnixJunkie/parany) – Parallelize computation over independent items, even if there is an infinite number of them.

 - **Articles**:
   - [What is the state of OCaml's parallelization abilities?](http://stackoverflow.com/questions/6588500/what-is-the-state-of-ocamls-parallelization-abilities)